 4. The Vacuuming Action

-Looking at the step by step procedure to vacuum AC system, you would be all set to do it on your own.
+Looking at the step-by-step procedure to vacuum AC and knowing how long to vacuum AC system, you would be all set to do it on your own.
 Remember to follow the instructions and feel proud when you effectively fix the vacuum system.